vladkorotnev/cd-player/firm/README.md

 * Display timed lyrics for the songs using the awesome [LRCLib](https://lrclib.net/)
 * Receive internet radio stations (as long as no crazy bitrate) in MP3 and AAC formats with up to 6 station presets
 * Receive sound over Bluetooth (SBC only) and control the remote device
-* Settings UI on screen
+* Settings UI on screen with multiple language support: English, Japanese, Russian, feel free to add your own?
 * IR Remote (PS2-DVD remote)
+* Scrobbling to Last.FM
 * ... more to come!
 I need time :P

 ## Further goals

 ### Software only

+* HTTP updates with CI/CD
+* Hopefully increase size of cache partition
 * Stretch: Bluetooth transmitter from radio/CD
 * Maybe some day: Web interface
-* Connect to WiFi by QR (**upd:** DPP QR doesn't fit in 29x29 or 31x31, must use captive portal or OSD altogether)
+* Dependency, so also maybe some day: Connect to WiFi by QR (**upd:** DPP QR doesn't fit in 29x29 or 31x31, must use captive portal or OSD altogether)
-* LastFM scrobble with Oauth by QR
 * More lyric sources (similar to those supported by one popular foobar plugin)
 * Figure out how to disable drive's sleep mode?
 For now I almost exploded the disc twice from hanging the CPU in the drive, but never got the power condition mode select call to work